leanprover/fp-lean/functional-programming-lean/src/tactics-induction-proofs.md

 In the tactic language, there can be a number of goals.
 Each goal consists of a type together with some assumptions.
 These are analogous to using underscores as placeholders—the type in the goal represents what is to be proved, and the assumptions represent what is in-scope and can be used.
-In the case of the goal `case zero`, there are no assumptions and the type is `Nat.zero = Nat.plusR 0 Nat.zero`—the theorem's type with `0` instead of `k`.
+In the case of the goal `case zero`, there are no assumptions and the type is `Nat.zero = Nat.plusR 0 Nat.zero`—this is the theorem statement with `0` instead of `k`.
 In the goal `case succ`, there are two assumptions, named `n✝` and `n_ih✝`.
 Behind the scenes, the `induction` tactic creates a dependent pattern match that refines the overall type, and `n✝` represents the argument to `Nat.succ` in the pattern.
 The assumption `n_ih✝` represents the result of calling the generated function recursively on `n✝`.
 Its type is the overall type of the theorem, just with `n✝` instead of `k`.
-The type to be fulfilled as part of the goal `case succ` is the overall theorem's type, with `Nat.succ n✝` instead of `k`.
+The type to be fulfilled as part of the goal `case succ` is the overall theorem statement, with `Nat.succ n✝` instead of `k`.

 The two goals that result from the use of the `induction` tactic correspond to the base case and the induction step in the description of mathematical induction.
 The base case is `case zero`.